 I can totally relate to your situation, as I often experience doubts regarding relationships.
 It can be tough to work through, especially when you aren’t sure whether your feelings are valid or merely a reflection of fear and anxiety.

 As you mentioned, you tend to make quick decisions and then regret or question them.
 This is normal.
 When you rush into relationships, you don’t necessarily give yourself enough time to consider all of its aspects, which can lead to intense overthinking.
 Do you really want to be with this person?
 What if they aren’t good for you?
 What if you mess up?
 What if they do?
 What if you want to see other people, too?
 The questions go on and on, feeding off each other until you probably have had enough.

 It seems to me that you have a bit of commitment issues.
 Don’t worry, I think half of the world (if not more) does, too.
 Really though.
-I have been in a relationships for over two years now, and I still get freaked out by the thought of commitment sometimes.
-Now, I’m saying that I am disloyal or that I think my boyfriend disloyal; but it definitely freaks me out, feeling so much love and putting so much time into something that can easily be destroyed.
-There are so many mistakes both of us could make, so many external factors that could cause issues, etc. But you know what?
+I have been in a relationship for over two years now, and I still get freaked out by the thought of commitment sometimes.
+Now, I’m not saying that I am disloyal or that I think my boyfriend is disloyal; but it scares me, feeling so much love and putting so much time into something that can easily be destroyed.
+There are many mistakes both of us could make, external factors that could cause issues, etc. But you know what?
 There are also so many things that could go right.

 Everyone questions, second-guesses, loses confidence.
 Do not feel guilty or wrong for doing so; I look at it as a defense-mechanism.
 We almost search for a problem because we are so used to finding one.